The Best Car Insurance in Kentucky for 2023

 Does not offer accident forgiveness, new car replacement or better car replacement coverages

-The following add-on coverages are available from State Farm, even if you have a poor driving history:
+These are some add-on coverages available with State Farm, even if you have a poor driving history:

-- Roadside assistance: This includes services such as mechanical assistance, tire replacement, towing and the supply of fuel, oil, batteries, etc. If you misplace your key or get yourself locked out of your vehicle, you will be entitled to one hour of locksmith service.
+- Roadside Assistance: This includes services such as mechanical assistance, tire replacement, towing and the supply of fuel, oil, batteries, etc. If you misplace your key or lock yourself out of your vehicle, you will be entitled to one hour of locksmith services.

 Best Car Insurance in Kentucky for a Military Background

 According to MoneyGeek, USAA is the top auto insurance company in Kentucky for current and past military members.
-The company scored 5 out of 5 points for financial stability, claims history and affordability and 4.5 for user satisfaction.
+The company received a total MoneyGeek score of 97 out of 100 based on its financial stability, claims history, affordability and user satisfaction.

-Examining USAA's services reveals some benefits and drawbacks, including the following:
+Examining USAA's services reveals some benefits and drawbacks.
+Consider them in making your decision.

 MoneyGeek’s Pick: USAA